 Sickle cell disease is an inherited blood disorder that affects red blood cells.
 People with sickle cell disease have red blood cells that contain mostly hemoglobin S, an abnormal type of hemoglobin.
 Sometimes these red blood cells become sickle-shaped (crescent shaped) and have difficulty passing through small blood vessels.
-When sickle-shaped cells block small blood vessels, less blood can each that part of the body.
+When sickle-shaped cells block small blood vessels, less blood can reach that part of the body.
 Tissue that does not receive a normal blood flow eventually becomes damaged.
 This is what causes the complications of sickle cell disease.
 There is currently no universal cure for sickle cell disease.

 Hemoglobin is the main substance of the red blood cell.
 It helps red blood cells carry oxygen from the air in our lungs to all parts of the body.
 Normal red blood cells contain hemoglobin A. Normal red blood cells that contain hemoglobin A are soft and round and can squeeze through tiny blood tubes (vessels).
 Normally, red blood cells live for about 120 days before new ones replace them.